The set of solutions of random XORSAT formulae: Proof of Lemma 3.4

 A direct result of this is the sparsity bound given below.

-\begin{lemma} For $\bK$ constructed as in Lemma \ref{lemma:BasicConstructionDistance}, the columns of $\bK$ form an $s$-sparse basis for the kernel of $\bH$, with
+\begin{lemma} For $\bK$ constructed as in Lemma~\ref {lemma:BasicConstructionDistance}, the columns of $\bK$ form an $s$-sparse basis for the kernel of $\bH$, with

-\end{lemma} \begin{proof} By Lemma \ref{lemma:BasicConstructionDistance}, $d_G(a,i)\leq \TC$ is a necessary condition for $\bK_{a,i}=1$.
+\end{lemma} \begin{pf} By Lemma~\ref{lemma:BasicConstructionDistance}, $d_G(a,i)\leq\TC$ is a necessary condition for $\bK_{a,i}=1$.
 Thus, for all $i\in W$, the $i$th column of $\bK$ can only contain $1$'s on the entries that correspond to variables at distance at most $\TC$ from $i$.
-The result follows by taking a union bound over all $i \in W$. \end{proof}
+The result follows by taking a union bound over all $i \in W$. \end{pf}